wp-plugins/grand-media/readme.txt

 See demo of Gmedia Gallery Modules:

 *   [Afflux Module](http://codeasily.com/portfolio-item/gmedia-afflux/) with touch/swipe interface on mobile browsers.
-Multi-categorized professional photo gallery module with autoslideshow feature.
+Multi-tab professional photo gallery module with autoslideshow feature.
 *   [Phantom Module](http://codeasily.com/portfolio-item/gmedia-phantom/) is the Wall/Grid Gallery with social sharing - you can easily change thumbnail sizes, colors, navigation, borders, add stylish labels to thumbnails ... and much more.
 PhotoSwipe like theme on touch devices.. only better.
 *   [PhotoBox Module](http://codeasily.com/portfolio-item/gmedia-photobox/) - a lightweight image gallery which uses only CSS3 for silky-smooth animations and transitions.
 *   [Slider Module](http://codeasily.com/portfolio-item/gmedia-slider/) - shows your images in one line sliding them one by one + LightBox for big images & Link to other pages or files.
 *   [Music Player Module](http://codeasily.com/portfolio-item/gmedia-music-player/) - beautiful audio player with playlist is totally written in jQuery and HTML5.
-*   [Optima Module](http://codeasily.com/portfolio-item/gmedia-optima/) - is multi-categorized premium gallery module with slideshow, background music support, views counter, image like button, etc.
+*   [Optima Module](http://codeasily.com/portfolio-item/gmedia-optima/) - is multi-tab premium gallery module with slideshow, background music support, views counter, image like button, etc.

 Help me make it best gallery plugin: test it and [write suggestions](http://codeasily.com/community/forum/gmedia-gallery-wordpress-plugin/) how it could be improved in feature versions.

 Features:

 *   SEO and mobile friendly, responsive galleries
-*   Add tags and categories to uploaded files
+*   Add tags and albums to uploaded files
 *   Create many galleries with different options
-*   Automatically add uploaded images to gallery related on tags and categories
+*   Automatically add uploaded images to gallery related on tags and albums
 *   Easily adding shortcode to post in one click
 *   Easily adding related images to post in one click
 *   Manage Wordpress Media Library files much easier